mindscan-de/BrightFlux/README.md

 * swim lanes simply are actually a select statement
 * have swim lanes for different Components
   * save swim lane configuration into an analysis project file

-Exporters
-* Export dataframes as h5-files (HDF5), so it can be used in multiple ways (e.g. some proof of concept works as well as machine learning)

 Decision Tree Analysis